Scallact/gimp-plugin-hexgrid/README.md

 * **Output**
     * Hexagonal grid: main purpose of the plugin, fill a layer with an hexagonal grid.
     * Sample sheet: Create an image sized layer, filled with small rectangular grid samples, each with its descriptive parameters.
 Useful for comparing and chosing the right size or precision for your purpose.
-        * Samples count: how many samples to create, with incremental dimensions distributed around the "Size" parameter.
+* **Samples count**: how many samples to create, with incremental dimensions distributed around the "Size" parameter.
 * **Size parameter**: Which dimension is used to build hexagons.
 See fig. 3.
     * Width: distance between two edges.
     * Apothem: shortest distance from the center to an edge.
 Half the width.
     * Radius, edge: the radius of the circumscribed circle, which is also the size of an edge.
+    * Line spacing: the distance between rows or columns of adjacent hexagons.
+Along with the apothem, sets the dimensions of the underlying grid.

 ## Installation: